The Corporate Transparency Act in 2024

 What Is the Corporate Transparency Act?

-The Corporate Transparency Act is a new law requiring US corporate entities and non-US entities that do business in the United States to file a report with the federal government called the Beneficial Ownership Information (BOI) Report.
+The Corporate Transparency Act is a new law requiring international businesses registered to do business in the United States to file a report with the federal government called the Beneficial Ownership Information (BOI) Report.
 The purpose of the law is to prevent bad actors from using anonymous companies to stash money for illegal purposes, such as money laundering, terrorism, and fraud.

 When does the Corporate Transparency Act go into effect?